dftbplus/dftbplus/INSTALL.rst

 * LAPACK/BLAS libraries (or compatible equivalents)

-* Optionally: ScaLAPACK (version 2.0 or later), if you build the MPI-parallelised version of the code
+* Optionally: ScaLAPACK (version 2.0 or later) and an MPI aware Fortran compiler, if you want to build the MPI-parallelised version of the code

 * Optionally: the ARPACK or ARPACK-ng library for excited state DFTB functionality; the DftD3 dispersion library (if you need this dispersion